tylertitsworth/5th-age-srd/Classes/Monk.md

 ##### Epic Feat

-One battle per day, choose a monk talent you don't ordinarily possess.
+One battle per full recovery, choose a monk talent you don't ordinarily possess.
 This battle, you have that talent.